 Their Opportunity exists to provide low-income families with the means to enroll their children in local sports programs.
 Their hope is that by alleviating the financial costs of enrollment fees, children can develop the confidence, social skills and healthy lifestyle attainable through sports.
-Converge Technology Partners encourages our people to be active in supporting the community that we work in.
+Converge Technology Solutions encourages our people to be active in supporting the community that we work in.
 The company is currently very active in its support for Their Opportunity – an organization that makes minor sports possible for children from homes with less than $40,000 in total annual income.

 Intel Channel Award Cares